Ankit-Laddha/demo-crypto-api/README.md

 ```

 ### Setting Up Environment Variables
-[IMP] We are dealing with few secrets for this project.
-So clone the `.env.template` file available in the root of the project and create another `.env` file
+`[IMP]` We are dealing with few secrets for this project.
+So clone the `.env.template` file available in the root of the project and create another `.env` file.
-Add the actual values for those variables, they are gitIgnored to be safe.
+Add the actual values for those variables, they are `gitIgnored` to be safe.

 ## Running Tests